teobucci/bayesian-statistics-project/README.md

 ## How to compile the PDF files

-To compile the first presentation, run the following in the root of the repo
+To compile the presentations, run the following in the root of the repo

 ```
 make prese1
+make prese2
 ```

 ## How to format R code